Tout le monde en parle (Canadian talk show)

 Tout le monde en parle ([tu l(ə) mɔ̃d ɑ̃ paʁl]; "Everyone's Talking About It") is a Quebec talk show hosted and co-produced by Guy A. Lepage, broadcast on Télévision de Radio-Canada / Ici Radio-Canada Télé since 2004, and simulcast on the radio on Ici Radio-Canada Première.
-It has been adapted from the since-canceled French talk show of the same name, created and hosted by Thierry Ardisson.
+It is adapted from the former French talk show of the same name, created and hosted by Thierry Ardisson.

 Concept

 Every week, the show welcomes various personalities from different spheres: politics, sport, show, literature, journalism, religion, etc. They usually have taken part in current events, and although they are mostly Quebecers, they are sometimes international guests.
 They are invited to discuss, freely express themselves, and share their opinions on hot topics or topics directly related to them.

 The show often consists of interviews or games, but sometimes only discussion.
 The host leads debates and conversations.
 A co-host, known as Le fou du roi (the jester), reacts promptly and spontaneously in a humorous way to the debate.